 Provides knowledge and skill development in the selection and application of product materials, tool coatings and cutting tool materials used in manufacturing.

-Prerequisite/ Corequisite: CAM121A with a grade of C or better; consent of instructor.
+Prerequisite/Corequisite: CAM121 with a grade of C or better; or consent of instructor.
 Sp

-CAM160 Programming CNC Mills 2 class and 6 lab hr/wk, 4 cr.
+CAM160 Intermediate CNC Mill Operations and Programming 2 class and 6 lab hr/wk, 4 cr.

 Introduces Computer Numerical Control (CNC) programming for milling applications and operations related to manufacturing.
-Prerequisite: Consent of instructor.
+Prerequisite: CAM130 with a grade of C or better; or consent of instructor.
 W

-CAM190 Programming CNC Lathes 2 class and 6 lab hr/wk, 4 cr.
+CAM190 Intermediate CNC Lathe Operations and Programming 2 class and 6 lab hr/wk, 4 cr.

 Introduces Computer Numerical Control (CNC) programming for lathe applications and operations related to manufacturing.
-Prerequisite: CAM130 with a grade of C or better; or consent of instructor.
+Prerequisite: CAM130 and CAM160, both with a grade of C or better; or consent of instructor.
 Sp